Elements of a Candle: Wicks

 Most high-quality wicks are made from braided, plaited or knitted fibers to encourage a slow and consistent burn.
 In general, twisted wicks are of lower quality than braided or knitted wicks.
 They burn much faster because their loose construction allows more fuel to quickly reach the flame.
 However, twisted wicks are useful for certain applications, such as birthday candles.

-In general, wicks can be divided into four major types:
+In general, wicks can be divided into the following major types: